burningwave/tools/README.md

 }
 ```
 ## Adapter mode
 In this mode you can adapt a Java old version application to Java 9 and later.
-To use this mode, simply load by, using PathHelper, the jdk libraries by which the target application was developed and **run the main of the application adapter with a jdk 9 or later**.
+To use this mode, simply load, by using PathHelper, the jdk libraries by which the target application was developed and **run the main of the application adapter with a jdk 9 or later**.
 In the example below we adapt a Java 8 application to Java 9 or later.
 ```java
 package myextractions;